tidepool-org/uploader/lib/drivers/docs/oneTouchVerioIQ.md

 ## Notes
 - Units of smbg values are available in data protocol, but always reported in mg/dL
+- HI/LO values are not described in spec, but user manual states that values above 600 and below 20 mg/dL are out-of-range, and are annotated as such

 ### No Tidepool Data Model Yet